 Among many, many good-hearted Founders and Funders of Tempe’s rotating homeless shelter – the Tempe Community Action Agency’s Interfaith Homeless Emergency Lodging Program (I-HELP), Jenny chaired TCAA’s Study Committee to her mission of solidarity with our homeless street neighbors and to bring an end to sending our homeless neighbors away, and instead taking care of them in our town, in their town, Tempe.

-We welcome you to read Lawn Griffiths’ wonderful history about our good-hearted I-HELP Founders here.
+We welcome you to read Lawn Griffiths’ wonderful history about each of our good-hearted I-HELP Founders here.

 GALLERY AND NEWS: